Carbon-Plated Shoes Cut In Half, Explained and Lab-Tested

 Plated midsoles are soft and stiff

-Carbon-plated shoes are 13% softer and 55% stiffer on average than other running shoes.
+Carbon-fiber plated shoes are softer and stiffer than other non-plated running shoes.

 Without carbon-fiber plates, these shoes would just let your feet sink in and would not be responsive at all.
 Plates stiffen them up and make them pop.
 The fact that running in stiffer shoes might reduce muscle fatigue on long distances is a cherry on top.